UniversalDependencies/docs/format.md

 # Morphological Annotation

-The CPOSTAG field contains a part-of-speech tag from the [Universal POS tag](ud-pos-index.html) set, while the POSTAG optionally contains a language-specific part-of-speech tag, normally from a traditional, more fine-grained tagset.
+The CPOSTAG field contains a part-of-speech tag from the [universal POS tag](ud-pos-index.html) set, while the POSTAG optionally contains a language-specific part-of-speech tag, normally from a traditional, more fine-grained tagset.
 If the POSTAG field is used, the treebank-specific documentation should define a mapping from POSTAG to CPOSTAG values (which may be context-sensitive and refer to other fields as well).
 If no language-specific tags are available, the POSTAG field should contain an underscore for all words.

 The FEATS field contains a list of morphological features, with vertical bar (\|) as list separator and with underscore to represent the empty list.
 All features should be represented as attribute-value pairs, with an equals sign (=) separating the attribute from the value.
-In addition, features should as far as possible be selected from the [Universal feature inventory](ud-feat-index.html) and be sorted alphabetically by attribute names.
+In addition, features should as far as possible be selected from the [universal feature inventory](ud-feat-index.html) and be sorted alphabetically by attribute names.
 It is possible to declare that a feature has two or more values for a given word: `Case=Acc,Dat`.
 In this case, the values are sorted alphabetically.
 In sorting, uppercase letters are considered identical to their lowercase counterparts.
 Both feature names and values must have the form `[A-Z0-9][a-zA-Z0-9]*`.

 Here is an example, showing only the first five fields for the Swedish sentence _Då var han elva år_ (Then he was eleven years old):